-The Corporation of the Township of North Dundas Jo-Anne McCaslin, Clerk 626 St. Lawrence Street Winchester, Ontario (613) 774-2105 have received a copy of the Corporation of the Township of North Dundas Code of Conduct for Members of Council and have read the document carefully.
-I understand all of the policies and terms and ag ree to abide by them.
-I understand that if I violate these policies, I may be subject to corrective or disciplinary action.
-Council Member Signature Date Coulidi Member Signature Date Council Member Name (please print) Witness
+The Corporation of the Township of North Dundas Jo-Anne McCaslin, Clerk 626 St. Lawrence Street Winchester, Ontario (613) 774-2105 have received a copy of the Corporation of the Township of North Dundas Code of Conduct for fembers of Council and have read the document carefully.
+I understand all of the policies and terms and agree to abide by them.
+I understand that if I violate these policies, I m ay be subject to corrective or disciplinary action.
+Council Member Signature Date - "man Council Member Name (please print) Witness